Posterior Predictive Propensity Scores and $p$-Values: The role of the propensity score in Bayesian causal inference

 \paragraph{Use the PS as a covariate in the outcome model} \citet{Zigler13}, \citet{an20104}, \citet{ZiglerDominici14}, \citet{zigler2016central}, and \citet{hahn2020bayesian} forced the PS to enter the outcome model in Bayesian computation.
 However, this strategy may be controversial.
-Arguably, the outcome model that reflects the natural of the potential outcome generating process should not be dependent on the PS model that reflects the treatment assignment mechanism.
+Arguably, the outcome model that reflects the natural of the potential outcomes generating process should not be dependent on the PS model that reflects the treatment assignment mechanism.
 Overall, while this strategy can be useful to improve robustness of causal inference, it relies on a somewhat unnatural factorization of the joint likelihood.

-\paragraph{Posterior predictive estimation} Based on the Bayesian posterior predictive perspective, \citet{saarela2016bayesian} proposed to use the posterior distribution of the doubly robust estimator $\hattaudr$, with the PS and outcome models drawn from their posterior distributions. \citet{antonelli2020causal} extended this idea to the setting with high dimension covariates.
-This is a powerful idea to integrating frequentist's procedures in Bayesian causal inference.
+\paragraph{Posterior predictive estimation} Based on the Bayesian posterior predictive perspective, \citet{saarela2016bayesian} proposed to use the posterior distribution of the doubly robust estimator $\hattaudr$ in \eqref{eq::dr-estimator}, with $\hat{e}(X_i)$ and $\{ \hat{\mu}_1(X_i), \hat{\mu}_0(X_i) \}$ drawn from their posterior distributions. \citet{antonelli2020causal} extended this idea to the setting with high dimensional covariates.
+This is a powerful idea to integrate frequentist's procedures in Bayesian causal inference.

-\paragraph{Posterior predictive $p$-value} Closely related to \citet{saarela2016bayesian} and \citet{antonelli2020causal}, the proposal in the next section is based on the posterior predictive $p$-value (PPP) for the model of the strong null hypothesis of no causal effects for any units whatsoever.
-The PPP is a natural extension of the classic Fisher randomization test (FRT) developed for randomized experiments.
+\paragraph{Posterior predictive $p$-value} Closely related to \citet{saarela2016bayesian} and \citet{antonelli2020causal} reviewed above, the proposal in the next section is based on the posterior predictive $p$-value (PPP).
+To motivate a simple procedure, we focus on the model of the strong null hypothesis of no causal effects for any units whatsoever.
+The resulting PPP is a natural extension of the classic Fisher randomization test (FRT) developed for randomized experiments.
 In observational studies, the proposed PPP equals the $p$-value based on the FRT averaged over the posterior predictive distribution of the PS.
 We present the details below.